YashChauhan858/React-ts-webpack-boilerplate/README.md

 </p>

-- This is a boilerplate that includes react setup with webpack from scartch and integration of typescript, eslint and redux with best practices, This boilerplate includes enviornment awareness with a support for both development spinup and production spin up
+- This is a boilerplate that includes react setup with webpack from scartch and integration of typescript, eslint and redux with best practices, This boilerplate includes enviornment awareness with a support for both development spinup and production spinup
 - This boilerplate also includes npm-check -u command for npm package check for all possible minor, major or patch update , for that simply run **npm run checkPackageUpdate**
 - ErrorBoundary component for tracking all the errors and sending to backend for maintaining a logger file (./src/ErrorLogger/ErrorLogger.tsx)
+- Environment variable setup with best practice.

 Commands: